THE FLASHPACKER

 One day in Rotterdam is enough time to hit its highlights with ease.
 As most of its main attractions are grouped close together, this is a very walkable city.

-Stay for an extra day if you prefer a slower pace of travel or want to see a few of the places outside the city centre, such as Delfthaven.
+Stay for an extra day if you prefer a slower pace of travel or want to see a few places outside the city centre, such as Delfthaven.

 Rotterdam Self-Guided Walking Tour and Map